Hartung–Boothroyd Observatory

-The Hartung–Boothroyd Observatory (HBO) is located atop Mount Pleasant near the Cornell University in Ithaca, New York (US).
+The Hartung–Boothroyd Observatory (HBO) is located atop Mount Pleasant near Cornell University outside of Ithaca, New York (US).
 It is used mainly as a teaching facility for upper-level undergraduate astronomy classes.
 The observatory is named to recognize funding from M. John Hartung, a 1908 Cornell graduate and later chemical industrialist, and to honor Samuel L. Boothroyd, the founder of Cornell's Department of Astronomy.
-The facility was designed and directed from 1974-2012 by James R. Houck.
+The facility was designed and directed from 1974 to 2012 by James R. Houck.

 The primary 0.6m mirror was constructed from a Pyrex 1/8-scale test pouring as part of technology development for the Palomar Observatory 200-inch telescope.
 The mirror was polished and mounted in a lightweight tube in the late 1930s under Boothroyd's direction, but World War II deferred its planned use in a high-altitude observatory.
 This facility, together with an equatorial fork mount to hold the previously completed telescope, was completed in 1974.